 I then purchased a Wheelie Walking Trailer (after reading the experiences of various users on the internet).
 The underlying idea was to give the Wheelie a try in familiar terrain (Belgian Ardennes) and possibly sell it 2nd hand when the experience would turn out disappointing (there is a lot of demand for it!).

 The Ardennes are underestimated in terms of difficulty, for walking, but certainly with a Wheelie.
-From experience (now 5 pilgrim routes in and to Spain) I know that the Ardennes is certainly not inferior to most pilgrim routes.
+By experience I know that the Ardennes is certainly not inferior to most pilgrim routes.

 For more than a 100km.
 I've tested the Wheelie.
 Thanks to the large wheels, stairs, but also tree roots and boulders are not such a huge problem.
 Waters up to a cm. or 20 high can also be traversed.
 Mud is also good to do (but I'll come back to that later!).